rafabertuol03/academy/README.md

 Explore the report to gain insights into the processes and decisions that shaped the final solution.

 Click [HERE](https://drive.google.com/file/d/1Nf3E6uGHbLXozzNAYa3AHAizXZQhpfvE/view?usp=sharing) to read the report.

+## Project Overview Video

+This video provides an overview of the data project developed for Adventure Works.

+Click [HERE](https://youtu.be/qBoikxUxzT8) to watch it.